 - Your experience must total 3600 points and be reported on the Qualifying Experience Report for Broker License.
 You must also include a transcation identification list for each transaction claimed on the experience report.

 Once all education requirements are satisfied, you'll complete an official license application using TREC Online Services.

 Next, you'll provide fingerprints to MorphoTrust for the purpose of a background check.

 Pass the Texas Real Estate Broker Licensing Exam.

 Once the exam application is approved, you will receive instructions for scheduling the exam and obtaining a copy of the Candidate Handbook.
-Pearson VUE administers the Texas Real Estate Salesperson Licensing Exam.
+Pearson VUE administers the Texas Real Estate Broker Licensing Exam.
 This 145-question test is comprised of two portions, covering both state and national requirements.
 For more information, see the Pearson VUE Candidate Information Bulletin.